byron-goldsack/GithubMonitor/README.md

 ## Getting a GitHub Token

-1. Go to GitHub Settings > Developer settings > Personal access tokens
+1. Go to GitHub Settings > Developer settings > Classic Tokens
 2. Generate a new token with the following scopes:
    - `repo` (Full control of private repositories)
    - `workflow` (Update GitHub Action workflows)

+Then complete the SAML SSO step, if part of an organization